-- \Rightarrow The variability of the data.4 - \Rightarrow The difference in the two averages. - \Rightarrow The number of tests that are conducted for each type of stove.
+- The variability of the data.

+- The difference in the two averages.

+- The number of tests that are conducted for each type of stove.

 The variability in data is particularly important in the KPT.
 The tests are done in real households and are many things that the testers can't control.
 This adds to the variability in the test results so that the results of the KPT are likely to have much more scatter than the WBT where testers can control most variables.
-Data from 13 South Indian households collected by Geller and Dutt (FAO, 1983) shows a coefficient of variation (CV) in per capita fuel consumption of over 40%, where the CV in the WBT is typically about 10%.5 Similar results have been found recently in tests in Guatemala (Kuwabara, 2003).
+Data from 13 South Indian households collected by Geller and Dutt (FAO, 1983) shows a coefficient of variation (CV) in fuel consumption per adult-equivalent of over 40%, where the CV in the WBT is typically about 10%.
+Similar results have been found recently in tests in Guatemala (Kuwabara, 2003).